Encouraging change in different parts of government

 Outputs

-- Greater coherence between government departments on health prevention, including Department of Levelling Up, Housing and Communities, HM Treasury and Department of Health and Social Care, and
+- Greater coherence and partnership working between government departments on health prevention, including the Ministry of Housing, Communities and Local Government, HM Treasury and Department of Health and Social Care; and

 Health in government housing and transport policies